College Scholarship Program

 Cal Water has established a scholarship program to assist students residing within its service areas who plan to continue their education in college or vocational school programs.
 Scholarships are offered each year for full-time study at an accredited institution of the student’s choice.

 Students can get more information about the Cal Water Scholarship program and start the application process online.
-Enrollment for the 2021 scholarship program is currently open.
-Applications are being accepted through April 16.
+The application period is currently closed.
+We will begin accepting 2022 applications on January 17, 2022.

 If selected as a recipient, the student will receive an award ranging from $2,500 to $10,000.
 Awards are not renewable, but students may reapply to the program each year they meet eligibility requirements.

 To be eligible for the Cal Water Scholarship Program, the applicant or the applicant’s parents or guardians must live in one of Cal Water’s service areas.
 In addition, applicants to the program must: